amooma/rails-4.2-book/chapter13-javascript.md

 ### javascript\_tag

-The easiest way of using JavaScript in a view is via`
+The easiest way of using JavaScript one-liners in a view is via `javascript_tag`.
-      javascript_tag`.

 With the following line in the view, you can execute an alert when the page is accessed: